 Wisconsin Distinguished Professor,

-Department of Engineering Physics, Engineering Mechanics Program, Department of Materials Science, Rheology Research Center, Department of Biomedical Engineering, and Mechanics and Materials Group
+Department of Engineering Physics, Engineering Mechanics Program, Department of Materials Science, Rheology Research Center, College of Engineering.

 University of Wisconsin

 If you view this page using a phone, hold it horizontally.